robot-education/robot-handbook/source/design/sketch-constraints/sketch-constraints.md

         Applying a coincident constraint to two points
     :::

-* A point and a line, circle or arc - the point becomes in-line with the path of the line, circle, or arc.
+* A point and a line, circle or arc - the point becomes inline with the path of the line, circle, or arc.

     :::{animation} CoincidentPointToLineScene.mp4
         :autoplay:
         Applying a coincident constraint to a point and a line or circle
     :::

-    :::{note} Note this mode does not force the point to physically touch a line or arc.
+    :::{note} This mode does not guarantee that a point will lie on a given line or arc, just that it is inline with one.
     :::

-* Two lines - the lines become in-line with each other.
+* Two lines - the lines become inline with each other.

     :::{animation} CoincidentLineToLineScene.mp4
         :autoplay: